amitzed/ecomm_shop/README.md

 rails g migration add_user_id_to_items user_id:integer

 Created CART model:
-rails g scaffold Cart --no-stylesheets --no-javascript
+  rails g scaffold Cart --no-stylesheets --no-javascript then... rails db:migrate

+THEN create line-item models: (the item will reference a line item and the cart will belong to a line item) rails g scaffold LineItem item:references cart:belongs_to then... rails db:migrate

+To add QUANTITY to line items: rails g migration add_quantity_to_line_items then... rails db:migrate